 where

-Here, the constant (1.4826) is a normalization constant for the standard normal distribution followed by $\bar{J}_t$.
+Here, the constant (1.4826) is a normalization value for the standard normal distribution followed by $\bar{J}_t$.
 Therefore, when $J_t^* > 7.3891 = exp(2)$, the null hypothesis $\mathbf{H_0}$ can be rejected with $> (1-1e^{-9})$ confidence, and thus the class $t$ is reported to be contaminated.